 Many businesses in industries like sales and marketing allow their employees to wear business casual attire.
-A lot of people aren’t sure what business casual really means, so this can be a hard dress code to nail.
+A lot of people aren’t sure what business casual means, so this can be a hard dress code to nail.
 A good way to think of it is that you’re dressing down a business outfit, not dressing up a casual one.

 For example, a good business casual outfit for men is a sport coat, a pair of dressy slacks, loafers, a leather belt, and a patterned dress shirt.
-If the office is on the casual side, you can go without a jacket or even throw a knit sweater over your button down instead.
+If the office is on the casual side, you can go without a jacket or even throw a knit sweater over your button-down instead.

 Women can wear a nice blouse or sweater with a skirt or dress pants to a business casual interview.
 For an extra professional look, throw a blazer over top of your blouse.
 You can also wear a dress if that’s what you’re most comfortable in — just make sure it’s not too short.
 For shoes, you can wear heels, oxfords, or flats.
-You can also add some accessories to your outfit like subtle jewelry or a scarf to make it more stylish.
+You can also add some accessories to your outfits like subtle jewelry or a scarf to make it more stylish.